ajhynes7/scikit-spatial/README.rst

 >>> Point([-5, 8]).add(Point([1, 1]))
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The input must be a vector.
+dpcontracts.PreconditionError: the types of arguments must be valid

 A `Vector` plus a `Vector` returns another `Vector`.